 Business Visitor: A Business Visitor can visit Canada to engage in business activities that do not directly contribute to the Canadian labor market.
-A Business Visitor Visa allows you to expand your business networks, attend business conferences or events.
+A Business Visitor Visa allows you to expand your business network and attend business conferences or events.

-Temporary Residence for World Athletes and Related Occupations: Canadian temporary visa requirements for world athletes, coaches, referees and related occupations depends on the purpose of their visit.
+Temporary Residence for World Athletes and Related Occupations: Canadian temporary visa requirements for world athletes, coaches, referees and related occupations depend on the purpose of their visit.

 Visitor Record Extension: Extending your visitor visa authorizes you to extend your stay in Canada beyond the authorized period.
 A visitor record will provide you a new expiry date for your departure.
-Extensions should be applied 30 days before the expiry of your current authorized stay.
+Extensions should be applied for 30 days before the expiry of your current authorized stay.

-Temporary Travel Document: Canada issues temporary travel document to permanent residents who have lost their PR card or do not have a valid PR card and want to return to Canada.
+Temporary Travel Document: Canada issues a temporary travel document to permanent residents who have lost their PR card or do not have a valid PR card and want to return to Canada.
 They must verify their identity and fulfill residency obligations to be eligible.
-A permanent resident travel document (PRTD) is valid for single entry and allows you to enter Canada by a commercial vehicle.
+A permanent resident travel document (PRTD) is valid for a single entry and allows you to enter Canada by a commercial vehicle.